brylevkirill/notes/interesting recent papers.md

 ----
 [The Intentional Unintentional Agent: Learning to Solve Many Continuous Control Tasks Simultaneously](https://arxiv.org/abs/1707.03300) (DeepMind)    # structured exploration in policy space guided by learning additional tasks

-[Reinforcement Learning with Unsupervised Auxiliary Tasks](http://arxiv.org/abs/1611.05397) (DeepMind)    # structured exploration in policy space guided by learning additional tasks
+[Reinforcement Learning with Unsupervised Auxiliary Tasks](http://arxiv.org/abs/1611.05397) (DeepMind)    # UNREAL, structured exploration in policy space guided by learning additional tasks
 >	"Auxiliary tasks:
 >	- pixel changes: learn a policy for maximally changing the pixels in a grid of cells overlaid over the images
 >	- network features: learn a policy for maximally activating units in a specific hidden layer